Polynominal/SPAT-documentation/setup.rst

 1. Clone the git repository using git (sourcetree) etc.
 2. Run phpstorm and File -> Open directory and select the location of the git repository.
-3. install dependencies
+3. Install dependencies
  - Right click on composer.json and install*
- - if you dont have *install*
+ - If you dont have *install*
    - Download composer at getcomposer.org
-   - install composer or run composer.phar
+   - Install composer or run composer.phar
-   - after installation open command promt, cd into your project directory.
+   - After installation open Command Prompt on Windows or Terminal on Mac or Linux, cd into your project directory.
-   - run composer install
+   - Run composer install

- - if you have any errors with php, install the most recent version.
+ - If you have any errors with php, install the most recent version.

 4. Set up the database access
- - add config.php to your project form :download:`here <src/config.php>`
+ - Add config.php to your project form :download:`here <src/config.php>`
+ - Run the schema.sql file in your MySQL server software or the MySQL CLI.

 5. Run the tests to check if you can connect to the database.
  - Download php unit test phar file form here: https://phpunit.de